ABOUT ME

 I frequently worked as the only artist on a core development team tasked with developing prototypes for clients, who would use those prototypes to apply for full production funding.
 This funding might be sought by way of a grant, a publisher, or even a private investor.
 Occasionally I would also assist in generating other application materials by creating promotional art, structuring PDF’s and pitch decks, and writing material that describes technical specifications of the project.
 Some clients request to keep these prototypes under NDA, but some have allowed me to feature them as portfolio pieces here on this site.

 Outside of work, I love playing games as much as developing them - I am a huge fan of the Final Fantasy series.
-I also enjoy going jogging through Old City in Philly, trying out every new coffee shop I find, and baking sweet treats to go with that coffee (especially lemon lavender scones).
+I also enjoy going jogging through Old City in Philly, trying out every new coffee shop I find, and baking sweet treats to go with that coffee (my favorite is lemon lavender scones).

 UNANNOUNCED RACING GAME

 A racing game prototype that was highly considered for funding by Square Enix Collective and Platinum Games.
 Choose from a cast of over 20 characters and either race the clock or compete against AI.
-This is currently the most recent example of my work.
+This is the most recent example of my work in game development.

 Sole